 Founded in 1985, the Institutional Shareholder Services group of companies (ISS) supports investors and companies build for long-term and sustainable growth by providing high-quality data, analytics and insight.
 Its ESG solutions enable investors to develop and integrate responsible investing policies and practices, engage on responsible investment issues, and monitor portfolio company practices through screening solutions.
 It also provides climate data, analytics, and advisory services to help financial market participants understand, measure, and act on climate-related risks across all asset classes.
 In addition, ESG solutions cover corporate and country ESG research and ratings enabling its clients to identify material social and environmental risks and opportunities.
-66 We are delighted to contribute to this innovative project by providing ISS ESG's marketleading data and analysis, in the context of the dynamic climate transition scenarios, to determine the extent to which Australian companies are prepared to transition to a low carbon economy, and to the mitigation approach related to these transition risks and opportunities."
-Marija Kramer, Head of ISS ESG 66 Aligning with the Paris climate goals requires technology uptake to be significantly accelerated compared to current trends.
-Widespread, rapid deployment of mature technologies can achieve much of what is needed this decade and can accelerate immediately, while substantial investment in research, development and commercialisation can close the gap to zero emissions across sectors."
+44 We are delighted to contribute to this innovative project by providing ISS ESG's market-leading data and analysis, in the context of the dynamic climate transition scenarios, to determine the extent to which Australian companies are prepared to transition to a low carbon economy, and to the mitigation approach related to these transition risks and opportunities."
+Marija Kramer, Head of ISS ESG

-About the CEFC

-The CEFC has a unique role to increase investment in Australia's transition to lower emissions.
-With the backing of the Australian Government, we invest to lead the market, operating with commercial rigour to address some of Australia's toughest emissions challenges - in agriculture, energy generation and storage, infrastructure, property, transport and waste.
-We're also proud to back Australia's cleantech entrepreneurs through the Clean Energy Innovation Fund, and invest in the development of Australia's hydrogen potential through the Advancing Hydrogen Fund.
+About the CEFC The CEFC has a unique mission to accelerate investment in Australia's transition to net zero emissions.
+We invest to lead the market, operating with commercial rigour to address some of Australia's toughest emissions challenges.
+We're working with our co-investors across renewable energy generation and energy storage, as well as agriculture, infrastructure, property, transport and waste.
+Through the Advancing Hydrogen Fund, we're supporting the growth of a clean, innovative, safe and competitive hydrogen industry.
+And as Australia's largest dedicated cleantech investor, we continue to back cleantech entrepreneurs through the Clean Energy Innovation Fund.
 With \$10 billion to invest on behalf of the Australian Government, we work to deliver a positive return for taxpayers across our portfolio.

-cefc.com.au